-- The group's business profile is viewed as a favorable rating factor as the group has a strong, diversified business profile that serves to protect its earnings stream. - Liberty Mutual is principally engaged in underwriting virtually all lines of personal and commercial property/casualty business and continues to rank in the top ten in the US based on 2022 direct written premiums (DWP). - The group is highly diversified by product and geography with approximately 52% of net written premiums (NWP) derived from personal lines and 39% derived from commercial lines, consistent with recent years.
-Domestic DWP is well diversified with the largest states, Texas and California, each accounting for approximately 9.5% of 2022 DWP. - Liberty Mutual currently operates in 29 countries and economies around the globe.
-In May 2023, Liberty Mutual announced the planned divestiture of some of its foreign operations in Latin America, and in June 2023, Liberty Mutual announced the planned divestiture of some of its foreign operations in Western Europe. - Liberty Mutual continues to thrive on its name recognition, customer service, technological advantages, strategic alliances in managed care, and breadth of its products and value-added services.
+- The group's business profile is viewed as a favorable rating factor as the group has a strong, diversified business profile that serves to protect its earnings stream. - Liberty Mutual is principally engaged in underwriting virtually all lines of personal and commercial property/casualty business and continues to rank in the top ten in the US based on 2023 direct written premiums (DWP). - The group is highly diversified by product across both personal and commercial lines; and geographically with no significant domestic single state concentration. - Liberty Mutual has streamlined its global presence, following dispositions of its retail businesses in Latin America and Western Europe. - Liberty Mutual continues to thrive on its name recognition, customer service, technological advantages, strategic alliances in managed care, and breadth of its products and value-added services.
 Insurance products and services are distributed primarily through independent agents and a direct sales force that enhance the group's overall franchise value.